Lautenschlager-id/transfromage/CONTRIBUTING.md

 Currently the [Events documentation](docs/Events.md) has to be done manually using the functions format.

 ## Coding Convention
-The code style does matter in your pull requests.<br>
+The code style matters in your pull requests.<br>
-Please, follow the clear convention used in the files or you risk not to get your pull request accepted.
+Please follow the clear conventions used in the files or you risk your pull request getting rejected.

 \- Use tab to indent the code:
 ```Lua